On This Page

 As with adults, there is no one-size-fits-all approach to choosing between therapy or medication for children.
 Some conditions require medication to successfully treat, while others respond better to therapy.

-Combining therapy and medication can improve outcomes for a range of childhood mental health conditions including depression and anxiety disorders.
+Research shows that combining therapy and medication can improve outcomes for a range of childhood mental health conditions including depression and anxiety disorders.
 Therapy can help even very young children address and improve psychiatric symptoms and associated behavioral problems.

 Medications can play an essential role in stabilizing severe psychiatric symptoms that put children at risk of harm.
 However, lack of certainty about how psychiatric medications affect a child’s developing brain intensify the dilemma of therapy versus medication for parents and clinicians.
 What should you do when a child is not in crisis, but is experiencing symptoms that are disruptive or painful?